 Asbury Park NJ Boardwalk

 Made famous by rock n’ roll legend (and New Jersey resident) Bruce Springsteen, Asbury Park has its share of historical buildings alongside trendy hotels, restaurants, and bars.
-Today, you can walk around the 5,000-square-foot historic waterfront Carousel Building or grab a drink at Wonder Bar during the dog-friendly Yappy Hour – look for the iconic face of Tillie, and you’re in the right place.
+Today, you can walk around the 5,000-square-foot historic waterfront Carousel Building or grab a drink at Wonder Bar during the dog-friendly Yappy Hour – look for the iconic mural of Tillie, and you’re in the right place.
 Play a round of mini-golf at Asbury Eighteen, cool off at the water-themed playground at Asbury Splash Park, or test your pinball skills at Silverball Museum, featuring more than 6,000 pinball games from the 1950s to today.
 And let’s not forget the music—catch a concert at the Convention Hall, Paramount Theatre, or see the legendary rock club, The Stone Pony.
 After exploring this unique boardwalk in NJ, visit the downtown, one of our favorites in NJ.